 A unique Living History Experience contained within a classic double deck bus.

-Delivered new to East Kent in March 1966.
-It spent its service life based in Dover, Herne Bay, Ramsgate and Folkestone and ended its days with East Kent as a driver training bus.
+Delivered to East Kent in March 1966, it spent its service life based in Dover, Herne Bay, Ramsgate and Folkestone and ended its days with East Kent as a driver training bus.

 The bus passed to St James’ Church, Banbury, before moving to Mac of Roydon, Essex.
-In July 1988 it was purchased by Oak Hall Expeditions and in 1994 it passed to a Christian group Inroads and famously traveled from John O’Groats to Lands End in support of charity walkers.
+In July 1988 it was purchased by Oak Hall Expeditions and in 1994 it passed to a Christian group Inroads and famously travelled from John O’Groats to Lands End in support of charity walkers.

 In 1997, it was donated to Associated Bus Ministries who allocated it to work on a Church of England project celebrating the Millennium asking the question ‘2000 years since what?’

 The task of converting it into a mobile museum depicting life in the 1940’s was carried out by a group in Bath.
 In the summer of 2010 it was rebranded as Home Front Bus and is now available for hire by schools and event organisers.